City Relocation Overview

 Bottom line

-Boise, ID is currently rated Good with a MoveScore of 70/100.
-Its strongest areas are Safety and Risk, while the biggest trade-offs are Climate and Infrastructure.
+Boise, ID is currently rated Good with a MoveScore of 69/100.
+Its strongest areas are Risk and Cost of Living, while the biggest trade-offs are Climate and Infrastructure.

 Climate and comfort